Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Introduction

 Surveys play an important role in market research, from brand tracking and conjoint analysis to willingness-to-pay estimation.
-However, fielding them is increasingly expensive.
-Large Language Models (LLMs) offer a promising alternative: trained on massive text corpora, they can generate plausible survey responses at negligible marginal cost, replicating aggregate human patterns across a range of marketing and social-science tasks \citep[e.g.,][]{brand2023using, argyle2023out, wang2024market, ye2025lola}.
+However, fielding them is expensive.
+This cost pressure has led both researchers and firms to explore whether Large Language Models (LLMs) can serve as low-cost synthetic respondents.
+Industry interest is growing rapidly: synthetic-research startups have attracted major funding, market-research firms are developing digital-twin panels, and many firms are investing in tools that simulate consumer behavior, forecast customer reactions, and substitute for conventional surveys \citep{indexventures2026simile,ipsos2025syntheticrespondents,ipsos2025stanfordsynthetic,ipsosdigital2026innotest,accenture2025aaru,maier2025purchase}.
+Academic research has developed in parallel, showing that LLMs can generate plausible survey responses at negligible marginal cost and, in some settings, replicate aggregate human patterns across marketing and social-science tasks \citep[e.g.,][]{brand2023using, argyle2023out, wang2024market}.

-However, LLM responses are imperfect.
-Their accuracy varies sharply across topics, populations, and question formats, with well-documented biases \citep{motoki2024more, peng2025mega}.
-LLMs are informative but biased, and the degree of informativeness varies across questions in ways that are difficult to anticipate \citep{toubia2025database}.
-This observation motivates statistical tools that combine imperfect machine predictions with gold-standard human labels, such as Prediction-Powered Inference \citep[PPI;][]{angelopoulos2023prediction} and its \textsc{PPI++}\ extension \citep{angelopoulos2023ppi}, on which we build (see Section~\ref{sec:related} for a full review).

-All of the above methods (PPI, \textsc{PPI++}, transfer learning, and the ``mixed subjects design'' of \citet{broska2025mixed}) assume that human responses are already available for the question of interest.
-In practice, however, researchers face the design problem \emph{before} any human data have been collected.
-Consider a market researcher planning a multi-question survey, or a conjoint study with many choice sets: the LLM can cheaply generate predictions for every task, but the researcher must decide how many human respondents to recruit for each task before the study goes to the field.
-Our design decision is the allocation of a fixed human-label budget across estimation tasks, not the content or phrasing of the tasks themselves.

-This design problem has two distinguishing features.
-First, LLM reliability varies across questions, so uniform allocation is generally suboptimal.
-Second, the problem arises in a cold-start setting: the quantities needed to determine the optimal allocation depend on human responses that have not yet been collected.
-Existing approaches typically assume pilot data or previously collected human responses from which to estimate these quantities.
-We propose a meta-learning solution that learns from historical survey data which types of questions are hard for LLMs, and transfers that knowledge to determine allocation for entirely new surveys, even before any pilot data are collected.

-\paragraph{An efficient survey design framework.} We propose a framework with three components: (i) a question-specific measure of LLM reliability called rectification difficulty, (ii) an optimal allocation rule that directs human labels where they are most needed, and (iii) a meta-learning approach that predicts rectification difficulty for new questions without pilot data.
-We describe each in turn.